Triple nodal points characterized by their nodal-line structure in all magnetic space groups: Conclusion

-The presented characterization of TPs applies to spinless representations in \emph{all} space groups (magnetic or not, non-symmorphic or not), and as such provides that next essential piece of information towards the growing catalogue of symmetry-protected and symmetry-enforced band nodes~\cite{Chan:2019,Hirschmann:2021,Leonhardt:2021,Yu:2021}.
-In this regard, we conclude with one speculation that may constitute an interesting research avenue for the near future.
-Namely, several recent works have argued that magnetic groups might not be ideally suited to capture band structure features of certain magnetic materials with negligible spin-orbit coupling, dubbed \enquote{altermagnets} by Refs.~\onlinecite{Smejkal:2021,Smejkal:2021b}.
-Instead, the language of \enquote{spin symmetry groups}~\cite{Litvin:1974,Litvin:1977} (where \enquote{spin} describes a magnetic pattern, and should not be confused for the double cover of orthogonal groups) was proposed as the proper substitute.
-Although their representation theory is at present rather underdeveloped, it is likely that many spin groups support both 1D and 2D ICRs, leading potentially to a further variety of TPs beyond the ones classified here.
-More generally, it is intriguing to wonder whether such altermagnets may admit novel types of band structure nodes and topologies that are impossible with magnetic space groups alone, and we anticipate exciting future discoveries in this direction.
+We conclude with one speculation that may constitute an interesting research avenue for the near future.
+For the \enquote{altermagnets} mentioned above, \enquote{spin symmetry groups}~\cite{Litvin:1974,Litvin:1977} (where \enquote{spin} describes a magnetic pattern, and should not be confused for the double cover of orthogonal groups) were proposed as the proper substitute of magnetic space groups.
+The characterization of band degeneracies in spin symmetry groups was systematically studied only recently~\cite{Yang:2021b}, and it is likely that many of them support HSLs with both 1D and 2D ICRs, leading potentially to a further variety of TPs beyond the ones classified here.
+More generally, the very recent work~\cite{Yang:2021b} foreshadows that such altermagnets may admit novel types of band structure nodes and topologies that are impossible with magnetic space groups alone, and we anticipate exciting future discoveries in this direction.

 {\thesection.\arabic{figure}}